theQRL/docs.theqrl.org/_docs/mining/mining.md

 #### QRL Mining basics

 QRL uses the Monero fork of [CryptoNight](http://cryptonite.info), a fork of the [CryptoNote](https://cryptonote.org/) protocol as the backbone to the mining process.
-Forking, forking, forking...

 By using this algorithm allows QRL to take advantage of the ASIC resistant features and benefits of CryptoNight and Monero.
 Since we are using the Monero fork, we can share in the same ASIC resistant benefits that Monero promotes. (*Privacy features of Monero are specific to that project, and do not carry over to QRL.*)